 Premier Sean Chen (陳冲) has ordered an investigation into a high-ranking official over comments he posted recently on his Facebook page that run counter to the government’s policies.

 While everyone is entitled to freedom of speech, a review is needed to see if Centers for Disease Control Deputy Director-General Shih Wen-yi (施文儀), as a civil servant, made remarks that were not directly related to his duties, the premier said yesterday.

 At issue were two messages posted on Facebook by Shih on Wednesday.

 In one, he opposed the government’s policy to extend National Health Insurance coverage to Chinese students studying in Taiwan, for the reason that they are not Taiwanese.

 In the other, Shih played down the significance of Taiwan being included in the US’ Visa-Waiver Program by arguing that the US did not grant Taiwan complete visa-waiver status, because it still requires Taiwanese to register online to obtain an Electronic System for Travel Authorization (ESTA) prior to traveling to the US.

-Chen said he has demanded that the head of personnel administration look into the matter to see whether these remarks have violated the Civil Servants Work Act (公務員服務法).
+Chen said he has demanded that the head of personnel administration look into the matter to see whether these remarks have violated the Civil Servant Services Act (公務員服務法).